schillpeet/GitTutorial/README.md

 $ git push

 ### Mastering Markdown
 It's very easy to make some words **bold** and other words *italic* with Markdown.
-You can even [link to MasterinkMarkdown!] (https://guides.github.com/features/mastering-markdown/)
+You can even [link to MasterinkMarkdown](https://guides.github.com/features/mastering-markdown/)

 ### Dateien vom Server holen
 #### im neu erstellten Verzeichnis